mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 ```

-This cross-file can then be specified to `meson setup` using the `--cross-file` option [^5], while everything else remains the same as with every other Meson build.
+This cross-file can then be specified to `meson setup` using the `--cross-file` option [^5], with everything else remaining the same as with every other Meson build.

 And, well, this is basically it: like with CMake, the whole process is relatively painless and foolproof.
 For the sake of completeness, this is how to build `dav1d`, VideoLAN's AV1 decoder, for `aarch64-pc-freebsd`: